hsf-training/hsf-training-ml-gpu-webpage/_episodes/08-parallel.md

 ---
-title: "Model Comparison"
+title: "Going Parallel"
 teaching: 10
 exercises: 20
 questions:
-- "How do you use the scikit-learn and TensorFlow packages for machine learning?"
+- "How can I use multiple GPUs at once?"
-- "How do I see whether my machine learning model is doing alright?"
+- "What are the limitations of multi-GPU machine learning?"
 objectives:
 - "Check how well our random forest is doing."
 - "Check how well our simple neural network is doing."